-LAH works closely with a group of patient partners who make up the LAH Community Stakeholder Committee (CSC).
-Through the CSC, LAH is creating a collaborative environment that increases opportunities for ongoing and meaningful engagement between patient partners, researchers, and decision-makers.
+LAH works closely with a group of patient partners who make up the LAH Community Partner Committee (CPC).
+Through the CPC, LAH has created a collaborative environment that increases opportunities for ongoing and meaningful engagement between patient partners, researchers, and decision-makers.

-CSC members participate in patient-oriented research (POR) projects aimed at preventing or improving care for COPD and asthma.
-POR includes patients as proactive partners in the research process: patient partners help shape research and ensure that outcomes are meaningful to and improve health care.
-CSC members also contribute to LAH governance and strategic planning initiatives, as well as interact with each other through a variety of CSC team-building, training, and planning initiatives.
+CPC members participate in patient-oriented research (POR) projects aimed at preventing or improving care for COPD and asthma.
+POR includes patients as proactive partners in the research process: patient partners help shape research and ensure that outcomes are meaningful to, and improve health care.
+CPCmembers also contribute to LAH governance and strategic planning initiatives, as well as interact with each other through a variety of CPC team-building, training, and planning initiatives.